MCDReforged/MCDReforged/docs/source/plugin_dev/plugin_catalogue.rst

 Optional field, default: ``[]``

 A list contains the authors of the plugin.
 Elements in the list can be a single str representing the name of the author, or a dict contains the author name and the url link of the author

+The url field can be written as ``link`` (the catalogue form) or ``homepage`` (the plugin metadata form); both represent the author's homepage

 Example: